Rape Aggression Defense Systems

 |Officer Monica Allen joined the WCSU Police Dept. as a Building and Grounds Patrol Officer in 1997.
 She became a RAD instructor in August 2005.
 Monica is also a telecommunications operator.
 Prior to joining WCSU Monica was a sexual assault counselor with the Danbury Women's Center from 1989-1998.
 Monica takes a proactive approach and looks forward to educating the community about self protection.|

-The next RAD classes will be offered Friday, October 5th, and Saturday, October 6, 2012.
-There will be a second class offered Friday, November 2nd and Saturday, November 3, 2012.
+The next RAD class will be offered Friday, November 7, 2014 and Saturday, November 8, 2014.
 See attached flyer for information.